lotusirous/hugo-terminal/README.md

 # Terminal

-This theme is a fork from [Hello Friend](https://github.com/panr/hugo-theme-hello-friend) theme with some changes to fit dark mode style.
+This theme is a fork of [Hello Friend](https://github.com/panr/hugo-theme-hello-friend) theme with some changes.
 The configuration is the same with original theme.

 Demo at https://lotusirous.github.io/